iw4x/iw4x-wiki/iw4x---overview/configuration.md

 # Configuration Files
 IW4x automatically loads `players/iw4x_config.cfg`, which is the default config file.

 Server configs are stored in the userraw folder instead, they can be named however you like.
 Pre-made configs are available on [GitHub](https://github.com/iw4x/iw4-server-configs).
-On servers `userraw/autoexec.cfg` will also be executed automatically.
+On servers `userraw/autoexec.cfg` or `mods/modname/autoexec.cfg` will also be executed automatically.

 Config files can be loaded using the `exec` command.